-Research is key to finding better ways of diagnosing and treating conditions and improving the technology and equipment.
-Our current research projects include finding ways to improve transplantation, using immunotherapy as the new chemotherapy treatment and understanding and treating conditions such as diabetes, dementia, pancreatic cancer and haemophilia.
+Research is key to finding better ways of diagnosing and treating conditions, improving the technology and equipment used.
+Our current research projects include finding ways to improve transplantation, using immunotherapy for cancer treatment and understanding and treating conditions such as diabetes, amyloidosis, pancreatic cancer and haemophilia.

 Early lung cancer diagnosis

 The pioneering ‘ambulatory lung biopsy service’ at Barnet Hospital, Royal Free Hospital NHS Trust is led by Dr Sam Hare, Consultant Chest Radiologist.
 This innovative biopsy method, hailed as a ‘gamechanger’ for lung cancer, won the inaugural NHS Innovation Challenge Prize for Cancer Care in 2016 In particular, this award highlighted unparalleled early lung cancer diagnosis & improved patient experience.
 The service, publicised in the Times and BBC news, has empowered patients and allowed access to newer lung cancer therapies, even in more complex patients who are often declined lung biopsy at other institutions.

 The aim of the new lung cancer FALCON fund is to allow all NHS patients access to earlier lung cancer diagnosis.
 Truly, the Fight Against Lung Cancer is On (FALCON).
 Read more about lung diagnosis.

 The team will be offereing training courses to share their best parctices and techniques which will be shown on the events page.